Folklore (video game): Development

 Folklore was announced at E3 2006 which was said to be "The next generation of dark fantasy."
 It was to be developed by Game Republic, under Yoshiki Okamoto, a video game designer who worked on popular games, including Resident Evil.
 The game was originally titled Monster Kingdom: Unknown Realms, and was intended as a companion piece to Gaia's Monster Kingdom: Jewel Summoner.
 However, disappointing sales of Jewel Summoner led to the game being retitled Folklore.
 Gaia however would assist the development of Folklore, contributing monster designs.
 Numerous creatures appearing in Folklore would later appear in Gaia's PlayStation Portable game Coded Soul: Uketsugareshi Idea the following year, which also featured connectivity with Folklore.

 A playable demo was first released on the Japanese PlayStation Network (PSN) on May 30, 2007.
 The demo features the two playable characters Keats and Ellen, with the ability to choose from either of them.
 The demo includes a series of short comic-style cutscenes, exploration of a sea-side village and a trek through a series of playable areas where a player is introduced to the gameplay basics (i.e. fighting, how to acquire new Ids, etc.).
 This demo was all in Japanese aside from the lines in English that both protagonists would occasionally exclaim during combat.

 An English-speech demonstration was released on the European PSN on August 22, 2007; as a limited time offering, it was removed from the PlayStation Store on August 31.
 This demo was released to the North American PSN on August 23, 2007.
 An English/Traditional Chinese speech version demo was released on the Asian PSN on September 4, 2007.
 The original Japanese demo was released in English on European and US PlayStation Network Stores.

 Soundtrack

 The official Folklore soundtrack was released on 3 discs on June 27, 2007, by TEAM Entertainment.
 The music was composed by Kenji Kawai, Shinji Hosoe, Ayako Saso and Hiroto Saitoh.
 The song "Nephilim" by Japanese band Abingdon Boys School plays during the end credits.

 Reception

 Upon release, Folklore received "favorable" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of three eights and a nine, for a total of 33 out of 40.
+GamePro said, "What saves this game from being just another monster collection RPG is the compelling narrative and the unique environments.
+I am also looking forward to the downloadable content which should help keep things fresh in the future.
+Although it isn't perfect, Folklore is definitely one fairy tale worth finishing."